 The SSFL forms a key connection between the proposed MIT and other logistics hubs.
 Without additional capacity when the MIT is fully operational, the SSFL could become increasingly unreliable and face capacity constraints.
 The potential future development of the Western Sydney Freight Line, which is proposed to connect Sydney’s rail freight network at the SSFL, would further exacerbate capacity constraints on the SSFL.

-In 2016–17, only 19% of freight handled at Port Botany was transported by rail, with the remainder transported by road.
-On average, Port Botany produces around 3,900 truck movements daily, contributing to significant congestion on key arterial roads including the M4 and M5, both of which were identified in the 2015 Australian Infrastructure Audit as highly-congested corridors.
+In 2018–19, approximately 18% of containerised freight handled at Port Botany was transported by rail, with the remainder transported by road.
+On average, Port Botany produces around 3,900 truck movements daily, contributing to significant congestion on key arterial roads including the M4 and M5, both of which were identified in the 2019 Australian Infrastructure Audit as highly‑congested corridors.

-In order to facilitate a shift from road to rail for containerised freight movement in Sydney (consistent with both New South Wales Government policies and findings from the Audit), further capacity and higher levels of service are required on Sydney’s freight rail network.
-Investment in the rail freight network will be crucial to ensuring the competitiveness of landside freight infrastructure such as the Moorebank Intermodal Precinct.
+In order to facilitate a shift from road to rail for containerised freight movement in Sydney (consistent with both NSW Government policies and findings from the Audit), further capacity and higher levels of service are required on Sydney’s freight rail network.
+Investment in the rail freight network will be crucial to ensuring the competitiveness of landside freight infrastructure such as the MIT.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).